Portugal

 Porto

-Much like Lisbon, the city of Porto has grown in popularity over recent years and found itself a bit of a weekend-away-wonder.
-Its ascent of the travel charts is reflected in the streets (where new venues regularly join its impressive roster of restaurants and shops) and in the skies (where cranes stand tall below a busy flight path).
-Despite plenty of development, Porto has retained its charm.
-Whether rambling along the riverbank of the Douro; taking in the panoramic vistas from the top of the Clérigos Tower; or savouring sunset at the Morro Garden, beauty abounds in Porto.
-Come ready to walk, because this stunner is best seen on foot and the steps and steep alleys call for comfortable shoes.
+Much like Lisbon, Porto is a weekend-away wonder that has grown in popularity over recent years.
+Its ascent on the travel charts is reflected in the streets (where new venues regularly join its impressive roster of restaurants and shops) and in the skies (where cranes stand tall below a busy flight path).
+Porto exudes authentic charm, whether you’re rambling along the riverbank of the Douro, taking in the panoramic vistas from the top of the Clérigos Tower or savouring sunset at the Morro Garden.
+This stunner is best seen on foot, so make sure you pack accordingly – the steps and steep alleys call for comfortable shoes.

 7